andyfischer/circa/docs/syntax.md

     if a > b print('a is higher') end

-An if statement can also have an `else` section, which is evaluated if the conditional expression is false.
+An if-statement can also have an `else` section, which is evaluated if the conditional expression is false.
 Examples:

     if a > b
         highest = a